 “Forced deportation was part of a collective punishment of Armenians to secure Turkey’s eastern borders.
 In short, numerous crimes against humanity, which fall into the modern definition of genocide, were committed in 1915.”

-The legal controversy over whether 1915 event could be described as a genocide lies at the heart of the dispute between Ankara and diaspora Armenians.
+The legal controversy over whether the 1915 event could be described as a genocide lies at the heart of the dispute between Ankara and diaspora Armenians.
 The Turkish government never denies the existence of mass atrocities against Armenians during the tumultuous days of the Great War.
-But it shies away from labeling the 1915 events as a genocide and rejects any political motive on part of the Ottoman authorities to eliminate Armenian population from the Anatolian landscape.
+But it shies away from labeling the 1915 events as genocide and rejects any political motive on part of the Ottoman authorities to eliminate the Armenian population from the Anatolian landscape.
 But the scale of calamitous consequences looms large over any attempt to define the nature of events.

 According to Akcam, the Turkish Republic was founded on a policy of denialism.
-In a speech delivered to Swedish Parliament on Tuesday to mark the 103rd anniversary, he expounded on how the Armenian Genocide shaped central pillars of the modern Turkish Republic and determined its relationship with the past.
+In a speech delivered to Swedish Parliament on Tuesday to mark the 103rd anniversary, he expounded on how the Armenian Genocide shaped the central pillars of the modern Turkish Republic and determined its relationship with the past.

-For democrats and liberals, Turkey’s path to consolidation of democracy only goes through the recognition of the Armenian Genocide.
+For democrats and liberals, Turkey’s path to the consolidation of democracy only goes through the recognition of the Armenian Genocide.

 Arzu Yildiz, a Canada-based Turkish journalist who had to flee persecution in her home country, laid out a comparison between Germany and Turkey.
 She told Globe Post Turkey that the Turkish nation is still haunted by its traumatic past and is unable to make steps forward without truly facing the truth, however unpleasant it might be.